LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/control-flow/README.md

 }
 ```

-Recall that the `range` function provides you with a wide variety of options for controlling the value of the loop variable.
+Recall that `range` provides you with a wide variety of options for controlling the value of the loop variable.

 ```python
 range(stop)